Best monitors for Mac Studio in 2024

 Reasons to avoid

-Lets get one thing out of the way here first — the Apple Studio Display is an expensive monitor.
+Let's get one thing out of the way here first — the Apple Studio Display is an expensive monitor.
 If you're an artist, however, you're not going to find much better than the incredible resolution on display here.
 It features a 5K display, which makes it sharper and more detailed than the other displays on the list, making it perfect for when you need to see every single detail on an image or a drawing.

 It doesn't have the most connection options, although it will connect to your Mac Studio with a USB-C cable, so you won't have to worry too much.
-The supply issues that plagued the monitor on its release are all but gone now, however, so you won't have any issues getting a hold of one.
+The supply issues that plagued the monitor on its release are all but gone now, too, so you won't have any issues getting a hold of one.

 Best budget